 As long as I have a side of fresh, cooling salad, I’m not scared of some spice on my barbecue.
 The BOOM sauce (above & top) at Self Proclaimed Foodie is made with habanero sauce and brings serious heat.
 As in, put this one out of reach of little ones.
 You probably have most of the ingredients you need for this recipe in your pantry already, and if you don’t want to run to the store for the specialty Mexican habanero sauce—or just don’t want so much heat—substitute whatever hot sauce you have on hand.

 Franklin Barbecue in Austin, Texas has become legendary as one of the country’s best BBQ joints.
 If you don’t have time to make the drive (or maybe the flight?) or stand in their also-legendary line, try making either their classic Franklin Barbecue sauce or Espresso Barbecue Sauce instead.
-The good women at Cookbooks 365 share both recipes and for that we are eternally grateful.
-The ingredient lists for both sauces are simple and, let me tell you, the key is to let the sauces simmer long enough for the flavors to meld together.
+The recipes, featured on Eater, have simple ingredients but the key is to let the sauces simmer long enough for the flavors to meld together.
 So good.

 Of course, not all barbecue sauces are made with a tomato base.
 In the Carolinas, mustard is king.
 And even though Bubba Mac’s Giddy Swamp South Carolina Mustard Sauce won Food52’s best bbq sauce recipe contest, it’s easy enough to make at home.
 If you keep a well-stocked spice cabinet, you probably have everything you need to make it.
 It’s so easy, it’s worth setting out as an option, even if you don’t think mustard bbq sauce is your thing.
 It just might turn out to be.